yuriipro/testrepo/README.md

     </ul>
   <li>2.
 Add access for the author.</li>
   <li>3.
 Create a branch feature/develop/<task number>.
 For example feature/develop/task1.</li>
-  <li>3.
-Create a branch feature/develop/<task number>.
-For example feature/develop/task1.</li>
+  <li>4.
+Create README file with:</li>
 </ul>

-    4. Create README file with:
+        - 4. Create README file with:
-        a. details about repo;
+          - a. details about repo;
-        b. task details;
+          - b. task details;
-        c. student number and details from Table 1.
+          - c. student number and details from Table 1.
 Tasks by students;
-        d. add details about technology, program language, and HW that will be used in next tasks.
+          - d. add details about technology, program language, and HW that will be used in next tasks.
     5. Create GIT TAG: <PROJECT NAME>_<VERSION>_WW<YYWWD>
         ∙ YY – current year;
         ∙ WW – work week;